icefallgames/SCICompanion/SCICompanion/Docs/ReadMe.txt

 Automatically generating the SCI1.1 class hierarchy and kernels rst files from code comments:

+- Open a debug version of SCI Companion, create a new template game (use the SCI syntax, as the Sierra syntax doesn't quite yet support proper comment parsing)
-- Open SCI Companion, create a new template game, and press CTRL-SHIFT-D to bring up the documentation dialog.
+- press CTRL-SHIFT-D to bring up the documentation dialog.
 - Set the output directory to be the Docs subfolder of the SCI Companion project, with no trailing backslash
 - Select all files on the left, and click Generate.
 The scripts/classes/procedures rst files will be created and compiled.
-- click the Kernels button.
-The kernels rest files will be created and compiled.
+- (The Kernels button should no longer be used)